 As part of our careers programme, Year 11 and Sixth Form students are provided with a one to one guidance interview with our qualified careers advisor.
 Parents are welcome to attend these meetings.
 Students in Years 7-10 can request a careers guidance interview by completing a referral form available from the Careers Hub in the Tom Cowie Computer Suite or Student Reception.

 Every year 10 student has the opportunity to participate in a work experience each week on a Monday afternoon.
 Our students are provided with guidance to organise their own placement with support from their House Leader, form tutor, and through Personal Development Time.
 Further details are available within this careers section of our website.

 We have a whole school approach to careers education with every member of staff helping to deliver quality and impartial CEIAG, allowing students to access the necessary information to help them make informed decisions about their futures.
 Our programme of focus days throughout the year supports our careers education curriculum and in line with the most recent careers guidance strategy (December 2017), our careers plan supports the achievement of the eight Gatsby benchmarks.

-As part of our commitment to providing high-quality careers education, information, advice and guidance we are working towards the Inspiring IAG Gold Quality Award in Careers Education, Information, Advice and Guidance (CEIAG); an award that meets the Quality in Careers Standards.
-We were successful in achieving Stage 1 of the Award in December 2018 and we hope to achieve Stage 2 by July 2019.
+As part of our commitment to providing high-quality careers education, information, advice and guidance, we are delighted to have been awarded the Inspiring IAG Quality in Careers Standard “fully meeting the standard” incorporating meeting the Gatsby Benchmarks.
+We were successful in achieving Stage 1 of the Award in December 2018, Stage 2 in July 2019 and the Full Award in July 2020.

 We hope you will find this section of our website informative and easy to use.
 If you require more information about any aspect of our careers education, information advice and guidance, please do not hesitate to contact us.